djamainajib/SL2P-PYTHON/README.md

 SL2P-PYTHON is a python implementation of the Simplified Level 2 Product Prototype Processor (SL2P) in [Weiss and Baret (2016)](https://step.esa.int/docs/extra/ATBD_S2ToolBox_L2B_V1.1.pdf) It corresponds to the algorithm implemented in the [LEAf-Toolbox](https://github.com/rfernand387/LEAF-Toolbox) that corrects for bugs in the implemention of SL2P within the European Space Agency Sentinel 2 Toolbox as documented in [Fernandes et al. 2023](https://www.sciencedirect.com/science/article/pii/S0034425723001517?via%3Dihub).

-SL2P-PYTHON is designed to estimate vegetation biophysical variables [leaf area index (LAI), fraction canopy cover (FCOVER), fraction of absorbed photosynthetically active radiation (FAPAR), canopy chlorophyll content (CCC) and canopy water content (CWC), and albedo]  from Sentinel-2 MSI L2A images.
+SL2P-PYTHON is designed to estimate vegetation biophysical variables (Table 1) from Sentinel-2 MSI L2A images.

 Required inputs
 ---------------
 -	[ESA SAFE format Sentinel-2 Level 2A product](https://sentinels.copernicus.eu/web/sentinel/missions/sentinel-2/data-products)
--	The needed vegetation variable: LAI, fAPAR, fCOVER, CCC, CWC or Albedo
+-	The needed vegetation variable (Table 1)
 -	The needed spatial resolution: S2_SR (for 20-m) / S2_SR_10m (for 10-m)

 Outputs